NEW! CAINE 8.0 blazar is out!

 CAINE includes scripts activated within the Caja web browser designed to make examination of allocated files simple.
 Currently, the scripts can render many databases, internet histories, Windows registries, deleted files, and extract EXIF data to text files for easy examination.
 The Quick View tool automates this process by determining the file type and rendering it with the appropriate tool.

 The live preview Caja scripts also provide easy access to administrative functions, such as making an attached device writeable, dropping to the shell, or opening a Caja window with administrator privileges.
 The "Save as Evidence" script will write the selected file(s) to an "Evidence" folder on the desktop and create a text report about the file containing file metadata and an investigator comment, if desired.

 A unique script, "Identify iPod Owner", is included in the toolset.
 This script will detect an attached and mounted iPod Device, display metadata about the device (current username, device serial number, etc.).
 The investigator has the option to search allocated media files and unallocated space for iTunes user information present in media purchased through the Apple iTunes store, i.e., Real Name and email address.

-The preview scripts were born of a desire to make evidence extraction simple for any investigator with basic computer skills.
+The preview scripts were born from a desire to make evidence extraction simple for any investigator with basic computer skills.
 They allow the investigator to get basic evidence to support the investigation without the need of advanced computer forensics training or waiting upon a computer forensics lab.
-Computer forensics labs can used the scripts for device triage and the remainder of the CAINE toolset for a full forensic examination!
+Computer forensics labs can use the scripts for device triage and the remainder of the CAINE toolset for a full forensic examination!

 Root file system spoofing PATCH